PCRuniversum/RDML/README.md

 # Installation
 ------------

-The stable version of [RDML](http://www.rdml.org/) is hosted on [CRAN](https://cran.r-project.org/web/packages/RDML/index.html) and can be installed as any R package.
+The stable version of the `RDML` package for R is hosted on [CRAN](https://cran.r-project.org/web/packages/RDML/index.html) and can be installed as any R package.

 You can install the latest development version of the code using the `devtools` R package.